 The EU Copyright Directive, good news or bad news for the Internet?

-In a nutshell, the Directive has been introduced to update copyright law for the digital age, in particular to address the widespread reproduction of content online.
+In a nutshell, the Directive was introduced to update copyright law for the digital age, in particular to address the widespread reproduction of content online.
 Research indicates that many internet users access content (including articles, music and film clips) via social networks, information aggregators or search engines without clicking through.

-The key changes introduced by the Directive are:
+The key provisions of the Directive are:

 The EU’s view is that this Directive will help those in creative industries (such as journalists, writers, singers and musicians) by giving them stronger rights and consequently greater leverage in negotiations with the large platforms publishing their content.
 At the same time the Directive recognises the importance of freedom of expression by allowing users to use existing works for the purposes of quotation, criticism, review, caricature and parody.